-Ahold is committed to a corporate governance structure that best supports its business and meets the needs of its stakeholders and that complies with relevant rules and regulations.
+At Ahold, we are committed to a corporate governance structure that best supports our business and meets the needs of our stakeholders and that complies with relevant rules and regulations.

-This section contains an overview of our corporate governance structure and includes information required under the Dutch Corporate Governance Code
+This section contains an overview of our corporate governance structure and includes information required under the Dutch Corporate Governance Code.